-Most of us will never experience what it’s like to be a missionary in service to our Lord.
-We are called in service elsewhere in the church.
-However, there are those within our body that have responded to God’s call and are serving either domestically or globally to bring the Good News of Christ to the lost.
+Some of us may never experience what it’s like to be a missionary abroad yet we are all called as missionaries right where the Lord has planted us.
+There are those within our body who have responded to God’s call and are serving either domestically or globally to bring the Good News of Jesus to the lost.
 We support them financially through our monthly giving, but the greatest commitment we can make to our missionaries is to pray for them daily.
-Communication letters and prayer requests are in each of their boxes in the center hallway.
+Communication letters and prayer requests are in each of their boxes in the communication room.
 Please consider adopting a missionary family and begin to pray and communicate with them.
 You will both be blessed.

 Church of the Open Door supports a wide variety of missionaries both domestically and internationally.
-It is our fervent desire to continue to expand the mission’s ministry to fulfill the great commission.
-Listed below are the various missionaries and missions organizations we support.
-(Listed alphabetically by last name)
+It is our fervent desire to continue to expand the Mission’s Ministry to fulfill the great commission.
+Listed below are missionaries and missions organizations we support.

-Click any image to see that image larger.
+Click any image to see the image larger.

 Rev. John and Jan Becker

 The Beckers, sent out as missionaries from COD in 1987, have been teaching and preaching the Gospel in a number of areas in the southwestern United States.
-Since June of 2004, they have been ministering to migrant workers and their families along with other Hispanics in the Greeley, and now Monument, Colorado area.
-John leads several weekly Bible Studies, while Jan coordinates a number of children’s Bible clubs.
+Since June of 2004, they have been ministering in Colorado, first north of Denver in the Greeley area, and now to the south in Monument.
+John ministers to and leads Bible studies with three diverse groups: Hispanic migrant workers and their families, college coaches in the Denver area, and among military families in the Colorado Springs area.
+Jan works alongside John in these ministries and is also involved in helping with children’s Bible clubs.
 They still make occasional trips to Mexico to encourage believers they have come to know over the years as well as to drop off clothing and other necessities.
 Under Integrity Mission, Inc., their ministry has extended to Hispanics, Navajos, and other peoples of the region.

 Rev. David and Crissie Boyd